Down to Earth candle glowing beside a bed in a softly lit bedroom, creating a cozy and calming nighttime atmosphere

 Step 2: Choose the Right Candle for a Calming Nighttime Routine

-Not all scents are created equal when it comes to sleep.
-For a truly calming nighttime routine with candles, look for fragrances that are soft, warm, and grounding.
-Choosing a candle made with clean ingredients and soft, grounding fragrance notes makes a noticeable difference in how your body responds during a nighttime ritual.
+For a truly calming nighttime routine, look for fragrances that are soft, warm, and grounding.
+Choosing a candle made with clean ingredients and thoughtfully blended fragrance notes makes a noticeable difference in how your body responds during your ritual.

 Best scent families for bedtime rituals:

-• Lavender & herbal notes – soothe the nervous system
+Lavender & herbal notes

-• Sandalwood & woods – grounding and centering
+Sandalwood & woods

 Step 3: Pair Your Candle with One Simple, Repeatable Habit